CortnieRW27/EventTrackerProject/README.md

 ### Description

 During this project I worked on the back end of the Event Tracker that will eventually become the newest and greatest way to track your favorite beers and beer events.
 I got all CRUD operations working in postman and then went back to input error handling.
 I can now list all beers in my database, find one by its ID, create a new one, update a beer, and also delete one.
+My update from this weekend is now a fully functioning front end that is loaded and navigated through dynamically using JavaScript and AJAX.

 #### Technology Used